 The Foundation Year course option enables you to study for our BSc (Hons) degree over an extended full-time duration of four years by including a Foundation Certificate (year one of four).
-The Foundation Certificate provides a broad study course that underpins the follow-on degree.
-To progress to the next year of your degree, it is necessary to achieve a pass in all of the modules of the Foundation Certificate.
+The Foundation Certificate provides a broad study programme that underpins the follow-on degree.
+In order to progress to the next year of your degree, it is necessary to achieve a pass in all of the modules of the Foundation Certificate.